leftvalue/kris/README.md

 # kris 🙋
 ## Background
 Tired for those repeated things,hating doing some stupid thing manually,and do not want to create plenty of little script app and try to remember their name as well as use method.so I decide to create the CLI tool.
+## Mode
+* Command mode
+ > Once command,once run

+* Super Terminal mode
+ > The app listen the terminal and response to all your words (fluncy)
 ## Realized function
 ### Default Package
 * Shorten URL